Statement of Jury (PUF festival 2016) about KA-F-KA by Mehdi FARAJPOUR:

-Honours to Mehdi Farajpour for the performance Ka-f-ka produced by the Oriantheatre Dance Company from Paris.
-Ka-f-ka from Mehdi Farajpour cannot fit into Cloud, Drop nor Wind, as this performance is simply everything – and is thus outside of the competition.
+Honours to Mehdi Farajpour for the performance KA-F-KA produced by the Oriantheatre Dance Company from Paris.
+KA-F-KA of Mehdi Farajpour cannot fit into our awards (Cloud, Drop or Wind) as this performance is simply everything – and is thus outside of the competition.
 With seeing this performance for the first time it becomes clear why the soul has the need to return to the body, which is this case more honest than words.
 This is – art.

 What does an exhausted body have to show?
 Or in a better word, how can an overwhelmed body can dance?
 Running backward around a circle for almost half an hour before starting the performance, is just the beginning of KA-F-KA.
 A dancer with a dizzying head, with muscular contractions, out of breath and unbalanced by the fatigue is the first image you would see in KA-F-KA.